Alternatives to Lasik

 LASIK surgery is the best known vision correction procedure available today.
 We hear about it on the radio, see it on television, and read about it in newspapers and magazines.
 But LASIK isn’t for everyone.
 For medical reasons or because of occupational considerations, many people need an effective alternative to LASIK.

-The use of Collamer® allows the Visian ICL™ to be more flexible.
+The use of Collamer® allows the EVO ICL™ to be more flexible.
 It can be folded, so that it can be inserted through an incision only 3.0 mm (1/8 inch) in length.
-As a result it is possible to place the Visian ICL™ behind the iris, where it is completely invisible to even the closest inspection.
+As a result it is possible to place the EVO ICL™ behind the iris, where it is completely invisible to even the closest inspection.
 No one will ever know that you have an implanted lens.
-Collamer® also makes the Visian ICL™ highly biocompatible.
+Collamer® also makes the EVO ICL™ highly biocompatible.

 Those suffering from mild to moderate myopia (nearsightedness) are often good candidates for PRK.
 This LASIK alternative involves laser treatment to the surface of the cornea, instead of the deeper eye tissue.
 PRK is a great solution for those with thin corneas, epithelial defects, or overly large pupils–all of which may affect candidacy for LASIK.

 The procedure is also beneficial for those who simply do not want to undergo the flap procedure involved with LASIK or if their employer does not allow LASIK due to the nature of their position (e.g. the U.S. military).

 PRK vision correction is completed in a relatively quick procedure.
 Although healing is often longer and involves more discomfort than LASIK, the long-term results are typically the same.
 With this advanced option, patients can significantly reduce, if not completely eliminate, their need to wear eyeglasses or contact lenses.
 Your candidacy for PRK will be determined during your in-office examination.